-Coverdell Fellows are exempt from the foreign language requirement, as well as the internship requirement (unless the latter is required for a Certificate Program).
+Coverdell Fellows are exempt from the the internship requirement (unless it is required for a Certificate Program).
 Coverdell Fellows that elect to complete an optional internship are eligible to earn 0 or 4 credit hours for successfully completing an internship (registered as INTS 4981).